HewlettPackard/oneview-python/docs/source/index.rst

 =======================================

 The table of contents links to the SDK API specification for each resource type in the HPE OneView resource model.
-These API specifications are intended to provide all the details needed to call the HP OneView Python SDK APIs.
+These API specifications are intended to provide all the details needed to call the HPE OneView Python SDK APIs.

 * :ref:`modindex`